-NRC offers renewable performance tracking and improvement services, custom research, subscription-based educational services, and a renewable syndicated service, the NRC Healthcare Market Guide ("Market Guide").
-The Company has renewable performance tracking tools, including those produced and delivered under its NRC Picker trade name, for gathering and analyzing data from survey respondents on an ongoing basis with comparisons over time.
-These tools may be coupled with the improvement tool, eToolKit, to help clients not only measure performance, but know where to focus with ideas and solutions for making improvements.
+NRC offers renewable performance tracking and improvement services, subscription-based educational services, and a renewable syndicated service.
+The Company has renewable performance tracking tools, including those produced and delivered under its NRC Picker trade name and My InnerView, Inc. ("MIV"), for gathering and analyzing data from survey respondents on an ongoing basis with comparisons over time.
+These performance tracking tools may be coupled with the Company's improvement tools to help clients not only measure performance, but know where to focus with ideas and solutions for making improvements.
 The Company has the capacity to measure performance beyond the enterprise-wide level.
 It has the ability and experience to determine key performance indicators at the department and individual physician/caregiver measurement levels, where the Company's services can best guide the efforts of its clients to improve quality and enhance their market position.
-The educational services of NRC Picker provide a way of bridging the gap between measurement and improvement.
+The improvement services of NRC Picker provide a way of bridging the gap between measurement and improvement.
 Additional offerings under the Company's Payer Solutions division include functional disease-specific and health status measurement tools.
-The syndicated Market Guide, a stand-alone market information and competitive intelligence source, as well as a comparative performance database, allows the Company's clients to assess their performance relative to the industry, to access best practice examples, and to utilize competitive information for marketing purposes.

 Through its division known as The Governance Institute ("TGI"), NRC offers subscription-based governance information and educational conferences designed to improve the effectiveness of hospital and healthcare systems by continually strengthening their boards, medical leadership, and management performance in the United States.
-TGI conducts timely conferences, produces publications, videos, white papers, and research studies, and tracks industry trends showcasing the best practices of healthcare boards across the country.
+TGI conducts timely conferences, produces publications, videos, white papers and research studies, and tracks industry trends showcasing the best practices of healthcare boards across the country.